aws/amazon-chime-sdk-js/guides/06_FAQs.md

 meetingSession.audioVideo.stop();
 ```

-### My clients are unable to successfully join audio calls from Safari, they get a “failed to get audio device for constraints null: Type error”, what could be the issue?
+### My clients are unable to successfully join audio calls from Safari, they get a `failed to get audio device for constraints null: Type error`, what could be the issue?

 This error message is an indication that the browser application did not successfully acquire the media stream for audio or video from the device before the meeting starts.
 Application has not passed in the right device Id to the `chooseVideoInputDevice` API.
 In this case you will see the following entry in the log where an empty string after `chooseVideoInputDevice`: